Disappearance of Michaela Garecht: Initial search efforts

 Garecht's kidnapping led to one of the most extensive police investigations by the Hayward Police department and they received 5,000 tips in the first year alone.
-In the days following Garecht's abduction, police and the Federal Bureau of Investigation searched hillsides, parks, and unpopulated areas in southern Alameda County by helicopter and airplane.
+In the days following Garecht's abduction, police and the Federal Bureau of Investigation (FBI) searched hillsides, parks, and unpopulated areas in southern Alameda County by helicopter and airplane.
 Forensic inspection of Garecht's scooter yielded fingerprints from an unknown source, which law enforcement believed may have belonged to Garecht's abductor.

-On November 30, San Francisco 49ers quarterback Joe Montana made a public plea for the safe return of Garecht.
+On November 30, 1988, San Francisco 49ers quarterback Joe Montana made a public plea for the safe return of Garecht.
 The majority of the tips submitted occurred within the first month of Garecht's abduction, as it was reported by The San Francisco Examiner that approximately 4,000 tips had been received by late December 1988.
 In this December report, an officer from the Hayward Police Department commented: "The only way we are closer to finding out what happened is that we have eliminated so many leads in this case.
 But as far as knowing who did it, or why, or what happened to her... we're no closer."
 A reward fund of over $70,000 was posted at this time for anyone who could provide information of Garecht's whereabouts.
 At the time of the kidnapping, Garecht's photo was featured as a missing child on milk cartons and billboards nationally and thousands of fliers and posters were spread throughout the community; within a day of her disappearance, family and volunteers had distributed 42,000 missing person fliers.

 In December 1992, a false lead was produced in Garecht's case when a prison inmate in Indiana named Roger Haggard claimed to have buried Garecht's body in the Hunters Point area of San Francisco.
 Upon further inquiry, Haggard alternately claimed he buried Garecht in a gladiolus field in Union City.
 Haggard was flown to San Francisco to recover Garecht's body, but after eight hours of inspecting the alleged field, he admitted he had invented the story, resulting in an additional six-and-a-half years being added to his preexisting sentence.

 In 1994, The Daily Review reported that police had followed up on more than 15,000 leads.
 More than three decades later, the investigation at the Hayward Police Station continues.
 Chief investigator Inspector Robert Lampkin declared, "We'll go anywhere, any corner of the earth to try to bring Michaela home".